blynkkk/blueprints/Particle Quickstart/README.md

-# particle_device_blueprint
-Connect any Particle IoT device to Blynk

 ## Introduction
 This blueprint will configure bi-directional communication between any [Particle](https://www.particle.io/) device and [Blynk IoT](https://blynk.io/). &nbsp; Both a Blynk web dashboard and mobile app will be generated that will display data from the Particle device, and they will be used to control the Particle device remotely.